jacubero/aws-architect-associate/docs/intro.rst

 * Enable traceability: To log and audit all actions and changes to an environment, to automatically respond and take action.

-* Apply principle of least privilege
+* Apply principle of least privilege: persons (or processes) can perform all activities they need to perform, and no more.

 * Focus on securing your system

-* Automate responses to security events:
+* Automate responses to security events

 Reliability
 ===========